lamarwhitej/api_uptime/README.md

   * tenant=
   * auth_url=http://XX.XX.XXX.XXX:5000/v2.0

-__Note:__ If you are pinging Cinder for volumes you must have a server ID specified.
+__Note:__ If you are pinging Swift you must have a container name specified.

 Running the script
 =================